 The DSI-NRF Centre in Indigenous Knowledge Systems (CIKS) hosted a two-day stakeholders’ meeting to promote the use of African multilingualism in teaching and learning, African indigenous languages and African home-grown philosophies.
 The Centre is a partnership among five Higher Education Institutions, namely, UKZN which serves as the hub; the University of South Africa; the Universities […]

 Welcome Message from the Director

-Welcome to the DST-NRF Centre in Indigenous Knowledge Systems (CIKS)
+Welcome to the DSI-NRF Centre in Indigenous Knowledge Systems (CIKS)